-5.3 Feedback to Upstream Processes
+5.3 Feedback to upstream processes

 Providing feedback from manufacturing to design, process planning, and quality control promises improved products and significant cost and timesavings.
-G-code format data is useful passed forward to machining but is useless for feedback (except for changed G-code).
-The STEP-NC data format is better for providing feedback for two reasons.
+G-code format data are useful passed forward to machining but are useless for feedback (except for changed G-code).
+The STEP-NC data format is better for providing feedback, for two reasons.